 What is a Retainer Fee?

-A retainer fee is a deposit or a down payment for legal services to be rendered in the future.
+With attorney retainer financing, a deposit or a down payment for legal services to be rendered in the future.
 Many attorneys, particularly those who charge clients on the basis of an hourly rate, will require a retainer upfront to begin working on your case.

 Once the attorney begins work on your case, they will bill their hourly fee against this retainer on a monthly basis.
 Generally, you should not need to pay more money until your retainer is depleted (used up).